Krew-io/krew-wiki/README.md

 ---

 ## Contribute
-Make sure you have NodeJS and npm installed before continuing.
+Make sure you have [npm](https://www.npmjs.com/get-npm) installed before continuing.

 Fork the repository and clone it.